hanxiangchoong-1/Hound/README.md

 AZURE_OPENAI_DEPLOYMENT_NAME=""
 ```

 And that should be it!
-Use the comments below to get started.
+Use the commands below to get started.

 ## To Run: